xubik/xubik.github.com/_posts/2013/2013-08-26-rails-for-zombies-redux.md

 	Tweet.find(2).destroy
 	Tweet.destroy_all

 ## Level 2: Models taste like chicken

+In a rails application stack there are 4 components:
+* Views
+* Models
+* XX
+* XX

 ### Models

 Before using the model Tweet the class needs to be defined.
-This is saved in `app/modesl/tweet.rb` and defines a class which inherits from `ActiveRecord::Base` which maps the record to the table.
+This is saved in `app/models/tweet.rb` and defines a class which inherits from `ActiveRecord::Base` which maps the record to the table.

 	class Tweet < ActiveRecord::Base
 		validates_presence_of :status
 	end

 ### Validation

 To make fields mandatory use `validates_presence_of`.